GP2code/SORL1_ADPD/README.md

     * Filtering based on CADD > 20, MAC ≥ 2, protein-altering or splicing impact, and case-only presence
 2. Association and Burden Analysis
     * Case-control comparisons using logistic regression and burden tests (SKAT-O) via RVTESTS
-3. Haplotype Analysis
-    * Construction of ±100 kb haplotype blocks surrounding SORL1 by disease and ancestry using common variants
-4. Fine Mapping
+3. Fine Mapping
     * Bayesian colocalization using coloc with diverse AD/PD GWAS datasets to nominate causal variants
-5. eQTL Annotation
+4. eQTL Annotation
      * Multivariate brain eQTLs using the mmQTL resource from PsychENCODE, GTEx, and ROSMAP
-6. Family-based analysis
+5. Family-based analysis
      * Family-based analysis of 398 informative families with at least one PD case and at least two members

 ## Analysis Notebooks / Scripts